Honey Mitchell: 2005–2008

 Honey and Billy's first attempt at getting married in June 2006 ends in disaster when Honey is admitted to hospital, due to food poisoning.
 They try again in July, but due to a series of unfortunate events — starting with a prank performed on Billy's stag night — the groom doesn't get to the ceremony on time.
 Their third attempt in September is arranged as a surprise by Peggy Mitchell (Barbara Windsor).
 Honey is heavily pregnant and goes into labour, during the ceremony.
 As Billy leans in for a kiss after they are pronounced husband and wife, Honey reveals that her waters have broken.
-Honey gives birth to a girl, Janet Mitchell (Grace) (named after Honey's mother), but her happiness is short-lived when she discovers that Janet has Down's syndrome.
+Honey gives birth to a girl, Janet Mitchell (Grace) (named after Honey's mother), but her happiness is short-lived when she discovers that Janet has Down syndrome.
 Devastated, Honey rejects her baby, changing her name to Petal, as she does not have the "perfect" Janet she had wanted.
-Honey and Billy go to a support group for parents of children with Down syndrome, but this depresses Honey further.
+Honey and Billy go to a support group for parents of children with Down's syndrome, but this depresses Honey further.
 She breaks down and destroys Petal's nursery, admitting to Billy that she wants to put Petal up for adoption.
 Billy is against this and their relationship suffers as a result.
 Honey tries, but cannot accept her baby and at her lowest ebb, considers smothering Petal with a pillow, but cannot do it.
 Petal is fostered by Tony (Enzo Squillino, Jr.) and Kim Smith (Lorraine Arnold) in December 2006, but the next day, Dr. May Wright (Amanda Drew) tells Billy that Petal needs a heart operation.
 Billy arranges for Petal to be baptised in case she does not survive, and after reading a heartfelt letter from Billy to Petal, Honey decides to keep her daughter after all.
 She attends the baptism and informs the vicar that the baby's name is Janet.
 Janet's operation is a success, and Honey begins to bond with her.